top of page

 Sylvia Anderson, mezzo and dramatic soprano

 She received an Honorary Doctorate for spanning three continents during her career, and was one of few Americans invited to sing behind the Iron Curtain during the Cold War.
-She sang Elizabeth in "Tannhaeuser" in Russia and Kasakstan, Salome in Warsaw and Brangaene in Teheran.
+She sang Elizabeth in "Tannhaeuser" in Moscow and Kasakstan, Salome in Warsaw and Brangaene in Teheran.
 She appeared as Octavian in Der Rosenkavalier at the new Kennedy Center in Washington and was invited to sing Carl Orff's Antigone at the Acropolis in Athens, Greece, during the Festival of Greek Tragedy.
 She has sung 20 Wagnerian roles at the Bayreuth Festival under Wolfgang Wagner, and at the San Francisco Opera, Frankfurt, Berlin, Barcelona and Lisbon Operas.
 Miss Anderson has sung Salome, Octavian, the Marschallin, Tosca and Carmen each over 100 times.
 She has sung 80 opera roles in Italy, Austria, Spain, Switzerland, Portugal, Belgium, France, The Netherlands, Poland, the former UDSSR, Iran, Argentina, Mexico, Brazil, the U.S. and in Germany, where she met and married conductor, Matthias Kuntzsch.

 Ms. Anderson recorded Karl-Heinz Stockhausens' Drei Lieder and the World Premier of Carl Orff's de temporum fine comoedie for Deutsche Grammophone, conducted by Herbert von Karajan.
 She created the role of Ophelia in the World Premier of Humphrey Searle's Hamlet with the Hamburg State Opera, and recorded the Schubert Masses for Vox.